ledgersmb/LedgerSMB/README.md

 ## Client

-The tables below show the browsers currently supported, their earliest date and a range of versions.
+The tables below show the browsers currently supported, their earliest dates and a range of versions.